Every USA bucket list and Southwest road trip itinerary includes spending at least one day in Grand Canyon National Park.

-Outlined below is a day trip itinerary that ensures you see the highlights of the Grand Canyon National Park South Rim Drive.
+In this guide, you will find a perfect day trip itinerary that ensures you see all of the highlights of the Grand Canyon National Park South Rim Drive.
 This includes the best locations for sunset, sunrise, picnics, and more.

 Disclosure: In order to keep providing you with free content, this post likely contains affiliate links.
 If you make a booking or purchase through one of these links we earn a small commission at no extra cost to you.
 So a HUGE thank you to you if you click one of these links 🙂